 OVRManager.systemHeadsetType() to return the headset type that the app is running on.
 For example, the method returns

 Use Recommended MSAA Level: True, by default.
 Select this option to let OVRManager automatically choose the appropriate MSAA level based on the Oculus device.
-For example, for Oculus Quest, the MSAA level is set to 4x.
+For example, the MSAA level is set to 4x for Oculus Quest.
 Currently supported only for Unity’s built-in render pipeline.

-Note: For Universal Render Pipeline (URP), you need to manually set the MSAA level to 4x.
-We are aware of the issue that URP does not set the MSAA level automatically.
-We will announce the fix in the Release Notes page.
+Note: For Universal Render Pipeline (URP), manually set the MSAA level to 4x.
+We are aware of this issue that URP does not set the MSAA level automatically.
+We will announce the fix in the Release Notes page, when available.

 Tracking Origin Type: Sets the tracking origin type.

 Eye Level tracks the position and orientation relative to the device’s position.